-And that's when a home improvement loan comes handy - giving you financial assistance if you're unable to afford big property projects on your own.
+And that's when a home improvement loan comes in handy - giving you financial assistance if you're unable to afford big property projects on your own.
 You can take the help of a good home renovation loan calculator such as Kukun's free online tool to analyze your exact financial situation.

 And, most renovations are pricey.
 For example, the average kitchen remodel cost across the United States is more than $23,000.
-The average bathroom remodel cost is around $21,000.
+The average bathroom remodel costs around $21,000.
 And, a 16 x 20-foot wooden deck could cost you more than $14,000.

 When you're looking for home improvement financing, the first step is to look for the best loan options by comparing the interest rates, fees, loan terms, and other factors.

 Fortunately today, homeowners looking to cover their home improvement costs have a lot of choices.
-And, we’ll help you identify some of the best financing choices that will save you the most money.
+We'll help you identify some of the best financing choices that will save you the most money.

-Upgrade is another reliable online lender that offers personal loans and lines of credits across the United States.
+Upgrade is another reliable online lender that offers personal loans and lines of credit across the United States.
 You can qualify for financing up to $50,000 and complete the entire loan process online.